env0-labs/.github/profile/README.md

 ## 🪪 Known Issues

 - ❗ **Terminal output may appear cut off or clipped.**
-  This is a known quirk of the current `xterm.js` renderer.
+  This is a known quirk of the current `xterm.js` renderer, all attempts to force it's resize either end with nothing happening or adject failure.
 The core engine wraps it, so replacing it cleanly is on the roadmap.
 This wasn't the reason for starting to build env0.terminal but it kinda sealed the deal!

 ---